 Eduardo Villamor's research focuses primarily on the study of child health and development with the use of epidemiologic methods.
 His research interests span a wide range of topics at the intersection of nutritional, perinatal, and infectious diseases epidemiology.
 They include studies of nutrition in child growth and development, early-life risk factors for chronic disease, and the interactions between nutrition and infection.

 Villamor received his medical degree from the National University of Colombia, a Master of Public Health from the Hebrew University of Jerusalem, Israel, and a doctorate in nutrition and epidemiology from Harvard.
 He was Assistant Professor of International Nutrition at the Harvard School of Public Health from 2005 until 2009, when he joined the University of Michigan.
 Villamor has lived and conducted research in the Middle East, Africa, and Latin America.
-He currently serves as co-principal investigator of the NHLBI-Global Health Initiative Center of Excellence for the prevention of chronic disease in Mesoamerica and the Dominican Republic and the Fogarty/LIFESPAN training program Multilevel & Lifecourse Approaches to NCD Prevention in Latin America.
-He is associate editor of the journal Public Health Nutrition.
+He currently serves as director of the Fogarty/LIFESPAN training program Multilevel & Lifecourse Approaches to NCD Prevention in Latin America at the University of Michigan, and as co-director of the Minority Health and Health Disparities International Research Training (MHIRT).
+He is Deputy Editor of the journal Public Health Nutrition.

 EHS662: METHODS IN NUTRITIONAL EPIDEMIOLOGY

 EHS673: Epidemiology of Developmental Origins of Health and Disease

 EPID673: Epidemiology of Developmental Origins of Health and Disease

 EPID794: Métodos Epidemiológicos en Investigación Poblacional y Clínica

 EPID888: Nutrition and Infectious Disease